My Approach to Supervision

 WHAT– Challenging work situations, professional identity and boundaries, ethical practice, life and work balance, self care strategies and offloading of distressing incidents are examples of some of the issues that can be brought to Supervision.

 WHEN – A one hour Supervision session usually occurs every 4 to 6 weeks.
-(Groups meet for a longer period of time.)
-I am available Monday to Friday.
+I am available Tuesday to Friday.

 WHERE – Quakers Hill, in north western Sydney.

--Supervision by Skype or phone is also an option for those who live outside of Sydney.
+-Supervision by Zoom or phone is also an option for those who live outside of Sydney.